Who Will Benefit from Attending

 Irving A. Mendelssohn, Ph .D., holds the position of Professor Emeritus in the Department of Oceanography & Coastal Sciences, Louisiana State University.
 He is a Fellow of the Society of Wetland Scientists and holds an Honorary Doctorate from the University of Aarhus, Denmark, where he conducted collaborative research.
 Dr. Mendelssohn's research emphasizes the restoration and sustainability of coastal wetlands, including the use of hydraulically dredged sediment-slurries for coastal marsh restoration and the response and mitigation of wetlands to oil spills.

 Samuel W. (Billy) Plauche, IV, Plauche & Carr, focuses on environmental, natural resources, and coastal law.
 Billy represents both public and private sector clients, including the State of Louisiana with regard regulatory issues associated with the State's coastal restoration program.
 As part of his representation of the State of Louisiana, he served as Chair of the Deepwater Horizon Trustee Council from 2015-2016.

-John Sacco is the State Forester for the state of New Jersey and, in that position, supervises the Office of Natural Resource Restoration (ONRR).
+John Sacco is the Assistant Director of New Jersey Division of Parks & Forestry.
+In that position, he serves as the State Forester and supervises the Office of Natural Resource Restoration (ONRR).
 He previously served as the Administrator of the Office of Natural Resource Restoration.